 Lena is painting a picture of herself and tells her mother that she needs brown for her skin — but her artist mother isn't going to let her get off that easily!
 She insists that there are many shades of brown, and to prove it, she takes Lena for a walk through the neighborhood, where she sees skin colors that look like honey, peanut butter, pizza crust, ginger, peaches, chocolate, and more.
 By the end of her walk, Lena has learned to see "brown" in a whole new way.
 This positive look at skin color will get kids finding and celebrating the unique color of their own skin tones.

-Unhei has just moved to America from Korea, but she's already figured out that people in America find her name strange.
-So rather than introducing herself on her first day at school, she announces that she's picking a new name.
+Unhei has just moved to America from Korea with little but clothes and a name stamp from her grandmother.
+She's already figured out that people in America struggle to pronounce her name, so rather than introducing herself on her first day at school, she announces that she wants suggestions for a new name.
 Her classmates are fascinated, and start filling a big glass jar with "proper" American names like Suzy and Amanda.
-But when one of her classmates overhears her Korean name, the Name Jar mysteriously goes missing, allowing Unhei to embrace introducing herself by her real name (complete with a pronunciation lesson, Yoon-hey).
+But when one of her classmates overhears her Korean name, the Name Jar mysteriously goes missing, allowing Unhei to embrace introducing herself by her real name (complete with a pronunciation lesson, Yoon-hey) — and helps her classmate choose a Korean nickname: Chinku,which means friend.
 This touching story is also an empowering reminder that no one should have to give up their name or identity to fit in.

 Marisol doesn't look — or act — like anyone she knows: she has flaming red hair and nut-brown skin, enjoys peanut butter and jelly burritos, and loves being a soccer playing pirate princess!
 And for some reason, this confuses other people around her, who'd rather that she stop being herself so that she would fit into one of their boxes.
 But this Peruvian-Scottish-American girl doesn't mind, and she wouldn't give up her "mis-matched" life for anything.
 This English/Spanish bilingual picture book celebrate individuality and the power of being proud of your uniqueness.